intellishore/poc-data-lineage-databricks-to-purview/README.md

 ![alt text](images/purview_showcase.PNG "Overview of data lineage in Azure Purview")

 We use the [Spline](https://absaoss.github.io/spline/) module to harvest the Spark executions.
-We then send the Spline generated data to an Azure Function which stores and converts the data to a format that the [Apache Atlas API](https://atlas.apache.org/#/) can read.
+We then send the Spline generated data to an Azure Function which converts the data to a format that the [Apache Atlas API](https://atlas.apache.org/#/) can read.
 We can then send this data to an Azure Purview account to track our data lineage.
 It is illustrated below:

 ![alt text](images/purview_architecture.PNG "Architecture")